Seledrex/Furaffinity_Image_Sorter/README.md

 # Furaffinity Image Sorter V1.0

 A Java application for downloading and sorting images from Furaffinity.
+Implemented with Java 1.8, Maven, Java Swing, and HtmlUnit.

 ## Specifications